Oracle Licensing

 Here are key approaches to consider:

 • Contractual Amendments or Clarifications: Oracle’s standard contracts don’t explicitly mention names like “VMware,” but they also don’t grant any rights for soft partitioning.
-Some companies negotiate written agreements with Oracle that clarify virtualization use to gain certainty.
-One example is a Network Partitioning or Storage Isolation clause for VMware: an addendum where Oracle agrees that if Oracle VMs are kept on specific isolated clusters (often with no shared storage or network with others), only those clusters need licensing.
+Some companies negotiate written agreements with Oracle that clarify the use of virtualization to gain certainty and ensure compliance.
+One example is a Network Partitioning or Storage Isolation clause for VMware.
+In this addendum, Oracle agrees that if Oracle VMs are kept on specific, isolated clusters (often with no shared storage or network with others), only those clusters require licensing.
 Getting Oracle to sign such amendments can be challenging (and often requires showing a strong compliance case), but it’s not impossible, especially for major customers or those renewing contracts.
-Another contractual approach is moving to an Unlimited License Agreement (ULA) for a period of time, which can temporarily allow unlimited deployment (including in virtual environments) without compliance worries.
+Another contractual approach is to move to an Unlimited License Agreement (ULA) for a specified period, which can temporarily allow unlimited deployment (including in virtual environments) without compliance concerns.
 However, ULAs come with their costs and complexities (and expiration true-ups), so they should be entered with caution and a clear exit plan.
 The main idea is to have any special virtualization arrangement in writing with Oracle to avoid “he said, she said” scenarios during audits.

 • Leverage Oracle-Friendly Platforms or Services: Consider if any Oracle workload can be moved to more license-efficient platforms.
 For instance, if you have an application that doesn’t use Enterprise Edition features, Oracle Standard Edition 2 (SE2) might be an option – SE2 is licensed per socket (with a lower cost ~$17,500 per socket) and allows up to 2-socket servers (or 2-socket clusters up to 4 sockets total).
-SE2 could run on a small dedicated VMware cluster without the per-core tax (it’s limited in scale, but for some workloads it suffices).
+SE2 can run on a small, dedicated VMware cluster without the per-core tax (although it’s limited in scale, it suffices for some workloads).
 Another angle is Oracle Cloud: as discussed, OCI can eliminate a lot of compliance ambiguity by tying licensing to exact cloud usage or offering license-included subscriptions.
-If a particular Oracle system is a headache in VMware, moving it to OCI or a managed cloud service (like Oracle on Azure or AWS RDS) could reduce audit exposure, since those environments have clearer-cut licensing parameters.
+If a particular Oracle system is a headache in VMware, moving it to OCI or a managed cloud service (such as Oracle on Azure or AWS RDS) could reduce audit exposure, as those environments have clearer licensing parameters.
 The trade-off is ensuring performance, feature parity, and cost of cloud, but it’s worth evaluating as a strategy for troublesome cases.

 Recommendations